inturn/classy/README.md

   }

   // So let's define our themes as a static prop.
-  // This makes is easy for others to extend your component
+  // This makes is easy for others to modify a component's theme(s)
+  // via class extension.
-  // and modify theme properties static themes = {
+  static themes = {
     light: {
       textColor: 'blue',